 In February 2014 more than 20 Democratic and Republican state lawmakers and officials met and listened to LGBT people and their allies share their personal stories of discrimination in Utah.
 Justin was one who shared his testimony on LGBTQ job and housing discrimination at the Utah Senate hearing.
+Watch now:

 NOW ACCEPTING SPEAKING DATES.
 Please contact Campus Pride by calling 704-277-6710 ext 0 or by filling out the form below

 Book This Speaker Now!